 Ha!
 Not always, or even usually, true.

-including cells of lung cancer, myeloid leukemia, breast cancer, ovarian cancer, and even sometimes in normal blood cells.
+lung cancer, myeloid leukemia, breast cancer, ovarian cancer, and even sometimes in normal blood cells."

 Normal blood cells!

 Prostate Specific Antigen is obviously not as specific an antigen as once thought.